dingdingwall/EmployeeManagementSystem/README.md

 # For my Final Project in DBSYS31

 ** Not yet finished.
-- still working on the login form, after I finish it I will work on menu form.
+- still working on the login form, after I finish it I will work on the menu form.
 - the login form has database already.